trxpvoidz/Melancholy/README.md

 - 🎵 Custom startup sound (if you want)
 - 🖼️ See skin previews before installing
 - 🎨 Clean design that's easy on the eyes
+- 🔊 Hover and clicking noise on the button

 ## How stuff actually works (the simple version)